celo-org/epochs/README.md

 voter's voting share can change _both_ because the individual's votes changed _and_ because the total group votes changed.

-We can use the following events to calculate a voter's votes and the total group votes over time:
+We can use the following events from [`Election.sol`][5] to calculate a voter's votes and the total group votes over time:

 ```solidity
 event ValidatorGroupVoteActivated(